smartSDH: An Experimental Study of Mechanism Based Building Control: Model

 Next, we cover another desirable property for VCG mechanisms: individual rationality.
 In the typical applications of the VCG mechanism, users can opt-out and choose an outside option.
 For example, in auctions, a participant can simply choose to not bid at all and walk away.
 They will receive no utility from receiving a good, and they will lose no utility from paying the auctioneer.

 However, we note that in our smartSDH experiment, this is not as well-defined.
-Even if a participant does not report a vote to our mechanism, they must sit in their office space and experience the light chosen by our mechanism (see \ref{rem:vcg}).
-This warrants a minor modification of the typical individual rationality constraint, since the outside option becomes type-dependent, which we outline here.
-We will see that, if we allow Assumption~\ref{ass:bounded}, this type-dependence presents no significant issue, due to Proposition~\ref{prop:ex_post_existence}.
+Even if a participant does not report a vote to our mechanism, they must sit in their office space and experience the light chosen by our mechanism.
+This warrants a minor modification of the typical individual rationality constraint, since the outside option, becomes type-dependent, which we outline here.
+To understand this deviation from original VCG mechanism, we introduce the notion of nominal outcome which is analogous to the "outside option".

 \begin{assumption}[Nominal outcome] Without any mechanism in place, there is a \emph{nominal outcome} \(x_0 \in \mathcal{X}\) that would occur.
 For each user, their \emph{outside option} is \(u(x_0,0;\lambda^i)\), which is the utility they get from the nominal outcome and no awarded points.
+It is important to note that $\lambda^i_{x_0}$ need not necessarily be equal to zero for all users.The modified VCG mechanism yields an output which is individually optimal with respect to the nominal outcome, if it satisfies ex-post individual rationality.
+A VCG mechanism has \emph{ex-post individual rationality} if for all user types \(\lambda\) and any user \(i\):

 \end{assumption}